 For example, this might be possible if you have a significant amount of space to dry out the insulation.
 You’ll need to lay the bats out to dry for ten days or longer.
 If you can remove the insulation to dry it out, you’ll need to clean and dry the area thoroughly where the water leak is.
 That way, you’re preventing mold or mildew growth in that area.

 However, if the water leak is significant, don’t be surprised if most of the insulation soaks it up in the affected area.
 The cellulose construction of this insulation is the ideal environment for breeding mold and mildew.
 That’s unfortunate as it can grow mold or mildew throughout a few days instead of taking several weeks.
 In that case, you’ll need to replace the entire section of insulation.

 Water is a natural temperature conductor.
-That means if warm air tries pressing against wet insulation, the water transfers that warm air outside of your home.
-The fiberglass's density also makes it challenging for water evaporation to occur.
+That means if warm air tries pressing against wet insulation, the water transfers warm air outside your home.
+The fiberglass’s density also makes it challenging for water evaporation to occur.
 However, this is typically only the case when the insulation is thoroughly wet.

 In the case of thoroughly drenched fiberglass batts, the recommendation is to replace it all.
 Otherwise, you run the risk of the wood surrounding the insulation experiencing damage.
 If the insulation isn’t too wet, you can use a few fans or a dehumidifier to dry it out.
 If that doesn’t do the trick, remove the batts and place them in direct sunlight or a warm area to dry.